Breathing Exercises – Reduce Neck & Back Pain, Decrease Stress & Help Lower Blood Pressure

 Just as improper breathing techniques may cause neck problems, which the exercises help to correct, neck pain itself may cause breathing problems.
 In chronic neck pain, loss of contraction ability of the deeper neck muscles along with increased activity and overworking of the outer neck muscles, limited motion ranges and disturbance of control related to the nerves and muscles, including mental stress provides a link between neck pain and breathing problems.

 Practice breathing exercises in this new and correct manner whenever possible.
 Try and make it “muscle memory”.
-The breathing exercises can be a great tool in relaxation and coping with neck pain.
+The exercises can be a great tool in relaxation and coping with neck pain like managing chronic whiplash.

 Due to related altered cervical spine biomechanics, changes in muscle function and reduced motion, the associated mechanical changes in respiratory muscles can reduce their ability to generate appropriate forces; which may lead to deterioration of pulmonary function and, over time, may cause permanent respiratory weakness or pathology.
 The evidence would suggest the breathing exercises are an interventional approach in those with chronic neck pain that may produce long term benefits.

-A 2018 study in the Journal of Physical Therapy Science found that forward head posture increased the sternocleidomastoid and the scalene muscles activity, while decreasing forced vital capacity of the lungs.
+- A 2018 study in the Journal of Physical Therapy Science found that forward head posture increased the sternocleidomastoid and the scalene muscles activity, while decreasing forced vital capacity of the lungs.
 The authors of the study stressed the necessity to produce better therapeutic interventions for treating forward head posture based on pulmonary function and related synergist muscles.
-Breathing exercises would certainly fit this criteria.

 Low back instability is a cause of back pain.
 Stability of the back is important to prevent and treat low back injuries.
 This method of deep breathing may be used to reduce back pain and improve respiration as well as trunk stability when performing back stabilization exercises.